vamsikunapar/board-rental-app/README.md

 ### 4. Enjoy!
 - The app will build and launch in the iOS Simulator
 - Sign up, complete your profile, choose **Orlando** as your location
-- 🎉 You’ll see the welcome confetti before entering the catalog

 ---